andrew7shen/calculate_gene_size/README.md

 # Program accomplishes three tasks:
-calculates coding size
-calculates exonic size
-calculates mutationrate of genes
+calculates coding size, calculates exonic size, and calculates mutationrate of genes

 # Completed in summer of 2017